 3. Make a dance playlist.
 Whether you need some new choreography inspiration or just need some better tunes to keep you going on the treadmill, spend some time one day making a playlist—or a few—to keep you pumped up!
 Design one for each phase of your workout, or line up some new songs to pump you up during warm-ups.

 4. De-stress like a dancer.
-Sometime the hustle and bustle of everyday life can leave you feeling unlike your normal, relaxed self.
+Sometimes the hustle and bustle of everyday life can leave you feeling, unlike your normal, relaxed self.
 Set aside a day to de-stress like us Rockettes.
 Take a yoga class, spend some quiet time stretching out your muscles or just schedule some quality time with yourself to do whatever makes you feel happy (bring on the Netflix!).

 5. Put together a dance-inspired outfit.
-First, decide your look: Keep it comfy with a ballet-inspired outfit of leggings, a wrap top and a sock bun, or go a little glam with a tulle skirt.
+First, decide your look: Keep it comfy with a ballet-inspired outfit of leggings, a wrap top, and a sock bun, or go a little glam with a tulle skirt.
 Next, clean out that closet to see what you already have.
-The last step: Hit the mall and put those holiday gift cards to good use to complete your look!
+Missing a few pieces?
+Hit the mall or Amazon.com.

 6. Whip up healthy food for your dance practices and workouts.
 Spend an afternoon making a few batches of healthy soup to freeze (perfect to grab for lunch on your way out the door), or hit the grocery store and stock up on healthy snacks for dance practices.
 You’ll be more likely to actually go to that dance class if you have a healthy meal or snack keeping you energized!